-25 Other Receivables
+24 Other Receivables

 The Company holds a promissory note, original amount of \$0.4 million, from a tenant in the Company's Strip Mall for renovations completed in conjunction with a new lease.
 The loan carries interest at prime plus 2% and is repayable monthly over an amortized period of five years.
 The loan is secured with a personal guarantee from the tenant.
+At the end of the Year outstanding amounts are \$0.2 million (\$0.2 million - 2015).

 The Company holds a promissory note, original amount of \$0.1 million, from a tenant at Great Northern for renovations completed in conjunction with a new lease.
 The loan carries interest at 4% and is repayable monthly over an amortized period of four years.
+At the end of the Year outstanding amounts are insignificant.

-26 Subsequent events
+25 Subsequent events